Gary Kubiak Steps Down as Broncos HC: Latest Details, Comments, Reaction

-A year after guiding the Denver Broncos to a Super Bowl victory, Gary Kubiak is reportedly stepping down as head coach due to health concerns.
+A year after guiding the Denver Broncos to a Super Bowl victory, Gary Kubiak is stepping down as head coach because of health concerns.

-Ian Rapoport of NFL Network and NFL.com reported Kubiak told his team he was retiring after Sunday's 24-6 victory over the Oakland Raiders.
+Although we fell short of our goals this year, I’m proud of our teams these past two seasons.
+Helping to bring Mr. Bowlen, his family and this organization its third Super Bowl is something that will always be very special to me.

-Rapoport noted Kubiak "stressed how much he's gone through this year" during his postgame message, and Cameron Wolfe of the Denver Post tweeted wide receiver Emmanuel Sanders said the Broncos understood why Kubiak was resigning.
+I’m not sure what my future holds, but I know that I’ll always consider myself a Bronco.
+This team is in good hands with a lot of outstanding people, and I expect great things ahead for the Denver Broncos.

-Rumors were rampant regarding Kubiak's status heading into Sunday's game.
-ESPN's Adam Schefter reported Kubiak planned to resign, and the Broncos coach had refused to deny rumblings earlier in the week.
+Ian Rapoport of NFL Network and NFL.com first reported that Kubiak told the team he was retiring after Sunday's 24-6 victory over the Oakland Raiders.

-"You guys know, I love this league, I love the Broncos, I love the work," Kubiak told reporters.
-"I'm all-in on the Raiders right now.
-There will be time for reflection and all that stuff next week, but right now it's time to focus on what we're doing."
+Rapoport noted that Kubiak "stressed how much he's gone through this year" during his postgame message, and Cameron Wolfe of the Denver Post tweeted that wide receiver Emmanuel Sanders said the Broncos understood why Kubiak was resigning.

-Kubiak, 55, missed a game in October against the San Diego Chargers due to a complex migraine condition.
-He also suffered a mini-stroke while coaching the Houston Texans in 2013.
+Kubiak, 55, missed a game in October against the San Diego Chargers because of a complex migraine condition.
+He also suffered a ministroke while coaching the Houston Texans in 2013.

 Despite the health concerns, Kubiak has not taken an extended break from coaching.
 He served as the Baltimore Ravens' offensive coordinator in 2014 after being fired in Houston with three games remaining in the 2013 season.